datawire/ambassador-docs/docs/edge-stack/pre-release/topics/using/filters/oauth2.md

 <Alert severity="info">
-  Prior versions of the Ambassador Edge Stack did not have an <code>ambassador_xsrf.NAME.NAMESPACE</code> cookie, and instead required you to use the <code>ambassador_session.NAME.NAMESPACE</code> cookie.
+  Prior versions of Ambassador Edge Stack did not have an <code>ambassador_xsrf.NAME.NAMESPACE</code> cookie, and instead required you to use the <code>ambassador_session.NAME.NAMESPACE</code> cookie.
 The <code>ambassador_session.NAME.NAMESPACE</code> cookie should no longer be used for XSRF-protection purposes.
 </Alert>

 ## RP-initiated logout